PROPHET2350/seneca/README.md

 ## Configurations

-Create a database and modify in .env file the variables DB_DATABASE={name} DB_USERNAME={user} DB_PASSWORD={pass} to make the DB connection
+Create a database and configure the credentials on the variables DB_DATABASE={name} DB_USERNAME={user} DB_PASSWORD={pass} in file .env to make the DB connection

 The emails will be sent to the email jorgeluis33ariosa@gmail.com via smtp server.
 If you want to change, you must modify the variables MAIL_MAILER
 MAIL_HOST MAIL_PORT MAIL_USERNAME MAIL_PASSWORD in .env file

 ## Instalation

-1-composer install

-2-npm install
+1-install all dependencies with commands composer install vs npm install

-3-realize the migrations with command php artisan migrate
+2-realize the migrations with command php artisan migrate

-4-insert the default user with command php artisan db:seed
+3-insert the default user with command php artisan db:seed

-5-run npm dev

-6-php artisan serve
+4-run npm run dev & php artisan serve to start up the server in http://127.0.0.1:8000

 ## Default user credentials